Grim-/Outward-Item-Overrider/README.md

 # Outward Item Overrider

-An Attempt at providing a Simple Method of Modding Item Stats (Weapons, Armour, Bags) in Outward via .JSON file.
+An attempt at providing a simple method of Modifying Item Stats (Weapons, Armour, Bags) in Outward via JSON files.

-It is in the early stages, so currently it only supports Weapon stats.
+It is in the early stages, so currently it only supports Weapon stats but with plans to support most Item types.

+#### Getting Started

-Simply Include the OutwardItemOverrider.dll as you would any other Partiality mod then create a .json formatted as below in Outward/Mods/Overrides (Create the folder if it does not exist).
+> Simply Include the OutwardItemOverrider.dll as you would any other Partiality mod then create a .json formatted as below in Outward/Mods/Overrides (Create the folder if it does not exist).

-#### ItemID = ID of the item to Modify
-#### Type = The Type of the item you want to modify (Only weapon supported currently)
-#### Overrides = An array of Javascript Objects detailing the Stat Type, The Value to change it to and the Damage Type in the case of Weapon Damage.

-All item overrides must be correctly formatted .Json files and be placed in a folder named `"Overrides"` in the Mods folder (Outward/Mods/Overrides) the itemID and type are required.

-Then on game load your modifications will be applied to the item.

-For example the below file makes three modifications to the weapons stats changing the physical damage to 2, ethereal damage to 200 and impact to 10.

-You can copy this into a new file and change the ID and values to get started, simply make sure the .JSON file is in the correct folder (above)

 ```javascript
 //5110110.Json (PistolHandCannon)